Sarmiento Line: History

 In 2014 the Government announced the acquisition of new trains to replace the existing Sarmiento Line rolling stock.
 The cars were manufactured by Chinese company CSR Corporation, with the first arriving in June 2014.
 The incorporation of the rolling stock was also accompanied by the replacement of rails between Once and Moreno.

 During 2015 a series of improvement works were conducted and completed on the line.
 These included remodelling stations, new signaling and other infrastructure improvements such as replacing track and third rail segments, as well as the refurbishing of workshops.
 The works, which also included the installation of a communications-based train control system, meant that the line was closed on Sundays from February to June of that year on its electrified segment, with replacement bus services operating during that time.

+In 2021 transport minister Alexis Guerrera decided not to renew the freight concession with freight operation transferred to Argentinean Trains Cargo.